Pic courtesy: Bank of America Chicago Marathon / chicagomarathon.com.Last updated: August 2026

 6. Chicago Distance Series

 Runners who complete all three events in the Bank of America Chicago Distance Series — the Shamrock Shuffle 8K, Chicago 13.1, and the Chicago Marathon — in the same calendar year earn guaranteed entry to the following year’s Chicago Marathon.
-Practical for US-based runners; less so for Indian runners visiting specifically for the Major.
+Practical for US-based runners; less relevant for Indian runners visiting specifically for the Major.

 Entry Fees